getZeFi/finlens-test/README.md

 # Finlens Test Project

+## Project Statement

+This project serves as a test setup for the Finlens application.
+The candidate is required to set up the database and server locally, following the steps provided below.
+The current code represents an inefficient implementation for fetching transactions from an API, categorizing them, and saving them into the database.
+Currently, it takes a significant amount of time to process 3,000 transactions.

+## Objective

+The candidate must write an optimized version of the code.
+The setup is designed to allow scalable processing of transactions, enabling multiple worker processes to handle the categorization queue in parallel.
+The candidate is expected to:

+1.Implement an optimized version of the provided code.

+2.Write performance hooks to log the execution time of the current inefficient version.

+3.Compare and monitor the performance of the optimized version using the same performance hooks.

+4.Provide a screen recording or screenshots demonstrating the performance metrics and terminal logs.

-This project is a test setup for the Finlens application.
-It includes the following components:
+### The Project code includes the following components:

 - An Express server with an API endpoint.
 - A Sequelize model and migration for the Transaction table, including the category column.